Table of content

 We recommend these books be read in a course.
 Together, they form a powerful toolkit of tips and tricks to understand the Top Of Funnel – the closure of the sale process.
 A must for any high-performing sales function; discover how to pitch anything and close any deal.

 What do FBI hostage negotiations and sales have in common?
 More than you might think.
 By learning FBI tactics from extreme anchoring to mirroring, you’ll conduct more successful negotiations in your own business.
-The volume teaches practical techniques to make you more aware during talks and provide opportunities to gain an advantage.
+The volume teaches practical techniques to make you more aware during talks and provides opportunities to gain an advantage.

 Identify and work through the 12 critical areas of improvement one by one in this easy-to-follow title by a recognized sales leader.
 Mr. Holmes zeros in on a common pitfall across all businesses: fragmentation.
 He encourages the reader to focus and prioritize to lead their sales and marketing teams to new successful heights.

 Packed with 100 ways to get the deal done, this title is recommended reading for salespeople at any seniority level.
 It helps even beginner salespeople overcome objections and focus on the end result they want to achieve; the sale.
-Easily adaptable for any environment, these tips will strengthen sales funnels by adding a much-needed sense of urgency.
+Easily adaptable to any environment, these tips will strengthen sales funnels by adding a much-needed sense of urgency.

 In this title, you’ll learn the “STRONG” method of pitching.
 These six tenets will see your team position any product correctly, using principles of neuroscience to guide them.
 Perfect for sales teams at all levels, Klaff’s methods are easily transferable to any product or service in our modern marketplace.